collected/responsive-slideshow/README.md

 Responsive Slideshow
 ====================

 This is a responsive slideshow jQuery plugin.
-There are a of slideshows out there, but we wanted a lot of features like touch-support, responsive resizing, and CSS3 transitions among other things.
+There are a lot of slideshow plugins out there.
+But we wanted somthing simple that had features like touch-support, responsive resizing, and CSS3 transitions among other things.
 So we wrote one.

 Features:
 ---------